khadas/khadas_docs/linux/source/vim1/index.md

 title: Quickstart
 ---

-This article will show you how to quickly get up and running after receiving your Khadas Development Board.
+This article will show you how to quickly get up and running after receiving your board.

 ## Power Supply
 Your Khadas SBC is compatible with various types of power supplies, and these are the minimum specifications for the best performance and stability.

-* 5V/2A power adapter
+* 5V/2A Power Adapter
 * USB-C to C or USB-A to C cable

 **Related Links:**